AuReMe/metage2metabo-postaviz/README.md

 In practice, other input data can be provided, included precomputed M2M-PostAViz tables which allow for a much faster restart when rerunning the app on previously analyzed data.

+As a summary, for a first run you can provide all individual inputs (📄 below), but once this is processed, M2M-PostAViz can save the pre-processed data for a fast startover later (🚀 below)

 We detail below the input data:

-- M2M output for each sample
+- 📄 M2M output for each sample
   - It should be in the following format

      ```